functor-soup/concave-convex-app/README.md

 Simple web-app where one draws a simple polygon and the app tells you whether the polygon is concave or convex.

-(As of now, it does not intersection test)
+(As of now, there is no intersection detection)

 ## Overview

 Exercise in using clojurescript

+## Work left to do

+1. Code cleanup (core.cljs is still pretty ugly)
+2. Detect line intersection and warn user
+3. Better UI

 ## Setup